anowell/maglev/README.md

 For the forseeable future, Maglev is NOT:

 - **Reinventing fundamentals**: We love Axum, SQLx, and many more core pieces of the ecosystem.
 - **Prescribing frontend**: Pick the ideal frontend stack for your team - as long as it works with JSON APIs.
 - **ORM-based**: Plenty of people love ORMs - awesome.
-We design with SQL front-and-center.
+We design and build with SQL front-and-center.